ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 ### Setup

-You are now free to use any programming environment you wish for the exercise (as you always have been for the lab on Titanium).
+You are now free to use any programming environment you wish for the exercise.
 One environment may be better than another in some specific circumstance (e.g., if you're programming in Windows you probably want Visual Studio, and if you're writing an app for your iPhone you probably want Xcode) but in general, now that you've been exposed to two or three, it's up to you which you prefer :) .
+- If you need instructions for using the terminal, please see [week-3's lab](../week-3/readme.md).
+- If you need instructions for using Visual Studio, please see the lovely Word document Josh made up.
+(If you're in the Tuesday section, you should have this already.
+If not, please get it from someone who got it from someone who is :) I've seen it around on Thursday.)

-Along with that, any code you see from now on may be copied and pasted, if you like, instead of you having to type it out yourself.
+Along with this newfound freedom, most any code you see from now on may be copied and pasted, if you like, instead of you having to type it out yourself.
+Just make sure you *understand* what you're putting in your program, or it'll end up biting you later.
 If you're not feeling confident with something, you may wish to type it out yourself anyway, for practice.

-Please get your favorite programming environment ready, so you can try out the code below.
+Now, please get your favorite programming environment ready, so you can try out the code below :)

 ### Simple Control Flow (`if`, `else`)

-If you finished the previous lab early, you're welcome to skip to the challenge if you like.
-You may want to skim this, to see if there's anything you find interesting ;)

-For the rest of us, let's take things a bit more slowly.

 We have finally gotten to that part of the course where everything you haven't seen before can be googled with relative ease.
 Learning from the internet is a